alyssa20lopez/employee-tracker/README.md

 [GitHub Repository](https://github.com/alyssa20lopez/employee-tracker)

 ## Usage
 To use this application, first clone the project and navigate to VS Code.
-In the command-line install the following packages:
+In the command-line, install the following packages:
 - npm i inquirer@8.2.4
 - npm i console.table
 - npm i express